NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 This is achieved using aruco tags.
 As previously mentioned these allow us to perform pose estimation to find the location and rotation of the tag relative to the camera.
 Each type of terrain is defined by a unique aruco tag in a range.
 For example, pillar with one wall can sit in the id range 1-10, pillar with two walls in the id range 11-20 etc. Once we have identified the rotation, translation and scale of the tag we can apply these transformations to the model to draw the terrain on the board at the correct location.

-The rotation of the aruco tag is provided in the form of a rodrigues rotation vector.
-However, our model library requires a angle rotation.
-To convert between the two we convert the rotation vector to a rotation matrix and then to euler angles.
-From here we can extract the z axis rotation (as we are working in a 2D plane from top down) and take the negative to get the correct angle for our model.

 The terrain detection system returns a list of terrain objects with:
 + The position of the four tag corners
 + The rotation of the tag as an angle